bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'Ana Silvia Monzon '
       -
         type: text
-        text: '(Guatemala).
-It follows our third Movements of Movements Conversation (10/16/20) that shares its title and addressed the global context and challenges posed by the recently concluded US elections. '
+        text: '(Guatemala), "The Empire Unclothed: Implications of the 2020 US Elections for Humanity and Mother Earth, Part 2."
+It followed our third Movements of Movements Conversation (10/16/20) that shares its title and addressed the global context and challenges posed by the US elections. '
       -
         type: text
         marks: